sinabehmanesh/CoreApi-k8s/README.md

 ```

 ## Notes:
-This configuration supports helm improvements and various CICD pipelines.
+This configuration supports helm improvements and various CICD pipelines. <br />
 for this project, php version is 8.2 and mysql is 8.0. you can simply change them in configuration. <br />
-thats all.
-change the deployment rollout strategy to meet your requirements.
+change the deployment rollout strategy to meet your requirements. <br />